jbcodeforce/ML-studies/docs/genAI/index.md

 **GPT-3 (Generative Pre-trained Transformer 3)** breaks the NLP boundaries with training on 175B parameters.
 It is built on **Transformer** which uses self-**attention** mechanism to weigh the significance of different words in a sentence to understand the context in a sequence of data.

-The **attention** mechanism computes the similarity between tokens (the embeddings of words) in a sequence.
+The **attention** mechanism computes the similarity between tokens (from the embeddings of words) in a sequence.
 That way, the model builds an intuition of what the text is saying.
 The closer two words are in a vector space, the higher the attention scores they will obtain and the higher the attention they will give to each other.

 The models are trained on vast amounts (Terabytes) of text data like books, articles, websites etc.
 This helps the model learn grammar, facts, reasoning abilities and even some level of common sense from the content.